-The impact of cellular metabolic pathway manipulation on inflammatory-driven Barrett’s Oesophagus (BO)-to-Oesophageal cancer (OAC) transitioning, and the potential role for the HDL proteome as a non-invasive immune-metabolic biomarker of disease progression.
+Barrett’s Oesophagus to Oesophageal cancer: cellular metabolic pathway manipulation and the role of HDL proteome as immune-metabolic biomarker of disease progression.

 Pousali Chatterjee

-Ms. Pousali Chatterjee is the second PhD student appointed by the All-Ireland Cancer Research Network (AllCaN) Programme.
-Pousali is working under the supervision of Dr. Fiona McGillicuddy and Prof. Helen Roche at UCD to answer the research question; Can we improve the identification of survivors who most need dietary support using personalised biomarkers, and is it visceral adiposity or dietary saturated fatty acids that augment the risk of transition from Barrett’s Oesophagus (BO) to oesophageal cancer (OAC)?
+Pousali is the second PhD student appointed by the All-Ireland Cancer Research Network (AllCaN) Programme.
+Pousali is working under the supervision of Dr. Fiona McGillicuddy and Prof. Helen Roche at UCD to answer the research question: can we improve the identification of survivors who most need dietary support using personalised biomarkers, and is it visceral adiposity or dietary saturated fatty acids that augment the risk of transition from Barrett’s Oesophagus (BO) to oesophageal cancer (OAC)?

 Back